Interstate 15 in Nevada

-Interstate 15 (I-15), designated the Las Vegas Freeway, is an Interstate Highway in the US state of Nevada that begins in Primm, continues through Las Vegas and it crosses the border with Arizona in Mesquite.
+Interstate 15 (I-15), designated the Las Vegas Freeway, is an Interstate Highway in the US state of Nevada that begins in Primm, continues through Las Vegas, and crosses the border with Arizona in Mesquite.
 Within the state, the freeway runs entirely in Clark County.
-The highway was built along the corridor of the older US Route 91 (US 91) and Arrowhead Trail, eventually replacing both of these roads.
+The highway was built along the corridor of the older U.S. Route 91 (US 91) and Arrowhead Trail, eventually replacing both of these roads.

 Route description

-Aerial view of I-15 looking south from Sunset Road in the Las Vegas Valley in 2014.
+Aerial view of I-15 looking south from Sunset Road in the Las Vegas Valley as seen in 2014.

 Motorists in California begin a long descent through Ivanpah Valley and Ivanpah Dry Lake.
 I-15 crosses the Nevada state line at the first exit, Primm.
 Once I-15 leaves Primm, the route travels north through the desert with few services.
 The highway then enters the Las Vegas urban area upon passing the State Route 146 (SR 146, Saint Rose Parkway) interchange.

-From Silverado Ranch Boulevard to I-11 and US 95, I-15 has HOV lanes that are currently enforced by both LVMPD (aka Metro) and NSP (formerly NHP).
+From Saint Rose Parkway / Southern Highlands Parkway to I-11 and US 95, I-15 has HOV lanes that are currently enforced by both LVMPD (aka Metro) and NSP (formerly NHP).

 The Interstate meets I-215 at the Southern Beltway Interchange, which provides access to Henderson and Harry Reid International Airport.
 Originally, this interchange was termed Son of Spaghetti Bowl by the Las Vegas Review-Journal when it was built.

-View south along I-15 at exit 42 (I-515/US 93/US 95) in Las Vegas in 2015.
+View south along I-15 at exit 42 (I-515/US 93/US 95) in Las Vegas as seen in 2015.
 I-515 was replaced by I-11 in 2024.

 I-15 travels along the west side of the Las Vegas Strip corridor and just west of downtown Las Vegas just before its junction with I-11 and US 95 (the "Spaghetti Bowl" interchange).
 Then, the Interstate enters North Las Vegas and continues to run roughly parallel to Las Vegas Boulevard (old US 91) as it leaves the Las Vegas urban limits near the northern junction with the Clark County 215 beltway.

 Once I-15 leaves North Las Vegas, the freeway travels northeast and crosses the Muddy River at Glendale and then climbs up onto the Mormon Mesa.
 At Mesquite, the freeway then crosses the Arizona state line and cuts through the extreme northwestern corner of Arizona through the Virgin River Gorge before entering Utah.